Jiyao06/GenPose/README.md

 The *evaluation_results* are the preprocessed testing data, which contains the segmentation results of Mask R-CNN, the segmented pointclouds of obejcts, and the ground-truth poses.

-The *mrcnn_results* are the segmentation results provided by <a href="https://github.com/mentian/object-deformnet">SPD</a>, and you also can find them <a href="https://drive.google.com/file/d/1p72NdY4Bie_sra9U8zoUNI4fTrQZdbnc/view">here</a>.
+The file *mrcnn_results* represents the segmentation results provided by <a href="https://github.com/mentian/object-deformnet">SPD</a>, and you also can find it <a href="https://drive.google.com/file/d/1p72NdY4Bie_sra9U8zoUNI4fTrQZdbnc/view">here</a>.
+Note that the file *mrcnn_results/aligned_real_test* contains the manually aligned segmentation results, used for object pose tracking.

 **Note**: You need to preprocess the dataset as mentioned before first if you want to evaluate on CAMERA dataset.